Microbiome Profiling

 Applications and sample types

-Decision-making on when to implement DADA2 short-read amplicon analysis depends on study objectives, sample characteristics, and the need for high-resolution taxonomic profiling with functional inference capabilities.
+Decision-making on when to implement DADA2 short-read amplicon analysis depends on study objectives, sample characteristics, and resolution requirements with functional inference capabilities.

 • Longitudinal microbiome studies requiring consistent, high-resolution tracking of community changes over time with sensitivity for detecting subtle shifts.